jeherve/traktivity/readme.txt

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Go to Settings > Trakt.tv in your dashboard.
+2. Go to Settings > Trakt.tv Activity in your dashboard.
 3. Follow the instructions to set up the plugin.
-4. Site back and watch something on TV.
+4. Sit back and watch something on TV. 📺

 == Frequently Asked Questions ==

 == Changelog ==

 = 1.0.0 =
-Release Date:
+Release Date: January 23, 1017

 * Initial release